Female student writing in a classroom

 • How You Will Be Assessed

-There are five computerised assessments in total which are set by the AAT and taken online at the College.
-The four units will be marked electronically, and results will be given within a few hours of the exam.
+There are four computerised assessments in total which are set by the AAT and taken online at the College.
+Two of the units will be marked electronically, and results will be given within a few hours of the exam.
+Business awareness and Management accounting will be marked by AAT and these results take 6 weeks

 • Entry Requirements